supervisely-ecosystem/filter-images/README.md

 - `Tagged by annotator`: select images containing specified number of tags annotated by specified annotator.
 - `With issues`: select images containing specified number of issues with specified status.

+In addition, tag filter can be be configured with a specific value of tag or range of values (for numbers)

 You can add as many filter as you need.
 Filters will be combined with logical AND rule.

 4. Apply selected filters and explore the data in the table below.